How Much Does It Cost to Repair Frozen Pipes?

 Can you DIY a frozen pipe repair?

-If you aren’t afraid to get dirty, you can try repairing a leak from a frozen pipe yourself.
+If you want to avoid hiring a plumber, you can try repairing a leak from a frozen pipe yourself.
 It is relatively simple, and all you will need is a new section of PVC or copper piping, joint connectors, a pipe wrench and plumbing flux.
 You can also try applying pipe clamps, epoxy putty, Teflon or plumber’s tape to the hole to fix the leak temporarily.

-If getting under your house isn’t for you, calling a professional may be the way to go.
+If you’re hesitant to DIY a fix or the frozen pipes are in a difficult area, calling a professional may be the way to go.
 It usually costs around $100 for a plumber to thaw out your pipes, but if they burst or have a leak, it can cost anywhere from $250 to $500.
 You can also expect to pay anywhere from $45 to $200 an hour in labor fees.

 When should a frozen pipe be replaced?